Cycling in Israel: Tel Aviv

 In the early 20th century, due to Tel Aviv's flat terrain and comfortable weather, cycling became the go to mode of transportation in the city.
 The economic costs of owning a car also contributed to the usage of cycling.

 In the early 1990s, a group of cycling advocates proposed to the Tel Aviv city council the promotion of bicycles as a mode of urban transport.
 Initially met with skepticism and dismissed as impractical, cycling was seen as incompatible with the city's modern aspirations, with some officials characterizing it as appropriate only for less developed regions.
 Despite this resistance, persistent efforts by advocates, coupled with the gradual realization of cycling’s potential benefits, led to increased acceptance.
-By 2015, approximately 15% of central residents utilizied bicycles for commuting.
+By 2015, approximately 15% of central residents utilized bicycles for commuting.
 Initiatives such as the introduction of bike lanes and the establishment of the Tel-O-Fun bike-sharing program according to the Guardian have contributed to this cultural shift.

 The development of cycling infrastructure in Tel Aviv has faced multiple challenges, including a dominant car culture, fragmented and inconsistent bike lane networks, and safety concerns.
 Initial bike lanes were often rudimentary, consisting of painted pathways with limited connectivity and frequent obstructions.
 Nevertheless, the construction of dedicated cycling infrastructure, including separated bike lanes and the incorporation of cycling considerations into urban planning, has led to a gradual increase in bicycle use.
 In 2025 Tel Aviv had 200 km of cycling infrastructure.